 Other ways to earn rewards

-When using this card, you can earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.
-1 point per $1 spent on all other purchases.
+Earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.
+Earn 1 point per $1 spent on all other purchases.

 One great thing about these points?
-They can help you earn Southwest’s valuable Companion Pass, which you can earn by racking up 110,000 qualifying points (or by flying 100 qualifying one-way flights) in the course of a calendar year.
-The Companion Pass allows one person to fly with you free every time you buy or redeem points for a Southwest ticket.
-(Note that you will still have to pay taxes and fees when using the Companion Pass.)
+They can help you earn Southwest’s valuable Companion Pass, which you can earn by racking up 125,000 qualifying points (or by flying 100 qualifying one-way flights) in the course of a calendar year.

 Another way this card helps you earn points is when you receive 6,000 bonus points every account anniversary year.